||2 months ago|

 Tasks should generally be run in order for each task that is necessary.
 A typical scenario might be where you start with FLAC tracks or an album file and a CUE sheet in which case you might want to consider the following tasks:

 Each time a task is run you will be asked if you want to batch process all files in the /working directory.
-If you are new to Muzik Faktry it is suggested to avoid batch processing until you become familiar with how it operates.
+If you are new to Muzik Faktry it is suggested to avoid batch processing until you become familiar with it.

 It is suggested to work with one file type at a time to avoid confusion.

 Decompressing compressed files will result in the loss of all metadata such as artist, title, album art, etc..
-Text metadata can be saved by running the Tags To Text task prior to decompression, then writing back the tags using the the Text To Tags task after encoding the file.
+Text metadata can be saved by running the Save Metadata task prior to decompression, then written back using the the Restore Metadata task after encoding the file.
 If some or all of the metadata you require is contained in the file name (artist, title, etc.), perhaps after running the Tag To File Name and Format File Names tasks, it can be written back later using the File Name To Tag task.

-The Integrity Check and Metadata Check tasks are largely responsible for flagging files as "PASSED", which are good files, "MARGINAL", which are repairable, or "FAILED", which probably cannot be repaired.
+The Integrity Check and Metadata Check tasks are largely responsible for flagging files with problems.
 The Metadata Check task is the same as the Integrity Check task with extra metadata tests appended to it.
-Other than the Duplicates & Hashes task, the Metadata Check task is the final task that should be run before adding the files to your collection.
+Other than the optional Duplicates & Hashes task, the Metadata Check task is the final task that should be run before adding the files to your collection.

 "WARNING" level errors generally indicate that the file failed a test based on the criteria specified in the configuration file or that which is hard-coded in the script.
-These files are automatically discarded if the task is being run in batch mode and the file name will be prefixed with "[WRN]".
+These files are moved to the /discard/serious_issues directory.

 "NOTICE" level errors indicate problems which are repairable using another task.
-Such files may have too much or too little metadata, header issues, a problematic file name, etc..
-These files are never automatically discarded.
-The file name will be prefixed with "[NTC]" if the error is of a general type, or "[TAG]" if the error is metadata related, such as a missing artist or title tag.
+Such files may have header issues, a problematic file name, etc..
+These files are moved to the /discard/minor_issues directory.

-A file which produced no errors but is discarded by the user will have a "[USR]" prefix added to the file name.
+A file which produced no errors but which is discarded by the user will be moved to the /discard/user_discard directory.

-Tags can be read from many file formats but may only be written to FLAC files.
-Tags that can be written are limited the the Vorbis I format specification (see: https://xiph.org/vorbis/doc/v-comment.html).
+Tags can be read from many formats but may only be written to FLAC files.
+Any of the tags defined in the Vorbis I format specification may be written (see: https://xiph.org/vorbis/doc/v-comment.html).

-Most tagging tasks should be self-explanatory with the possible exception of the Tags To Text and Text To Tags tasks.
-The Tags To Text task will attempt to read the values for each tag specified in the configuration file for all files in the /working directory and write this information to text files in the /metadata directory, each file having the same name as the base file name of music file (the extension is ignored).
-These files are overwritten each time the task is run with the same files.
-This information can then be used to write metadata to files having the same base file name using the Text To Tags task.
+Most tagging tasks should be self-explanatory with the possible exception of the Save Metadata and Restore Metadata tasks.
+The Save Metadata task will attempt to read the values for each tag specified in the configuration file for all files in the /working directory and write this information to text files in the /metadata directory, each file having the same name as the base file name of music file (the extension is ignored).
+These files are overwritten each time the task is run with files having the same name as the metadata files.
+This information can then be written to FLAC files using the Restore Metadata task.
 One possible use for this is to transfer metadata across different file formats, such as when upgrading from the MP3 to the FLAC format.

-The purpose of the Spectrogram task is to create a visual representation of the audio frequency spectrum which can be used to help determine whether the audio is actually lossless or whether it was up-scaled/up-sampled from a lossy format, such as when an MP3 is transcoded to FLAC.
+The purpose of the Spectrogram task is to create a visual representation of the audio frequency spectrum which can be used to help determine whether the audio is actually lossless or whether it was up-scaled/up-sampled from a lossy format, such as when some genius transcodes an MP3 to FLAC.
 More information is available on the web, including on the Muzik Faktry page at https://12bytes.org/projects/muzik-faktry/.

-Spectrogram are stored as PNG image files in the /spectro directory if the Spectrogram task in run batch mode.
+Spectrogram are stored as PNG image files in the /spectro directory if the Spectrogram task is run in run batch mode.
 The file names will be the same as the audio file with an added PNG extension.
-If batch mode is not active then each image is opened for previewing as it is generated and no image files are written to disk and, additionally, you may view a video spectrogram of the file.
+If batch mode is not active then each image is opened for previewing as it is generated and no image files are written to disk.
+Additionally you may view an audio/video spectrogram of the file.

 Duplicates & Hashes

 The Duplicates & Hashes task performs different operations depending on the selected mode.
+Regardless of the operating mode, any newly found file will have its name and CRC hash added to the checksums.txt file.
+If the file will be altered then a copy of checksums.txt named checksums.txt.bak is made overwriting the last backup.
 This task is always run in batch mode.
-Regardless of the operating modes, any newly found file will have its name and CRC hash added to the checksums.txt file.
-If the file will be altered then a copy of checksums.txt named checksums.txt.bak is made overwriting the last backup.
-Beyond that the operating modes perform as follows:
+Beyond that the operating modes perform the following:

-Verify CRC: Verifies CRC hashes to find any files which have been unintentionally altered in any way, such as by "bit rot" (see: https://en.wikipedia.org/wiki/Data_degradation), unintentional changes to the metadata, etc..
-Files which fail CRC hash verification will have their file names added to the discarded.txt file.
+Verify CRC: Verifies CRC hashes to find any files which have been unintentionally altered in any way, such as by "bit rot" (see: https://en.wikipedia.org/wiki/Data_degradation), unintentional metadata changes, etc..

 Update CRC: Updates any file hashes in the checksums.txt file which have changed.
 This mode is useful if the files have been intentionally altered, such as a change to the metadata.

 If a file requires repairing it may be best to locate another copy.
-Problems such as low sample or bit rates, poor encoding methods, damaged audio or poor sound quality cannot be repaired by Muzik Faktry, nor any other software i am aware of, regardless of their claims.
-That said, there are certain issues that can be resolved, such as missing, damaged or incorrect metadata, certain header issues, etc..
-Files which report an "ERROR" level error are likely not be repairable.
+Problems such as low sample or bit rates, poor encoding methods, damaged audio or poor sound quality cannot be repaired.
+That said, there are some trivial issues that can be resolved such as stripping extra RIFF chunks, making headers canonical and sector boundary issues if you're writing tracks to CD.
+Note that files which report an "ERROR" level error when running one of the integrity check tasks are likely not repairable.

-When repairing a file it will first be decompressed to WAV format if it wasn't already.
-Choose only the necessary repair task(s) based upon the error messages that resulted from a prior Integrity Check task since subjecting the file to a repair task which is not fitting of the problem may damage the file further.
+When repairing a file it will first be decompressed to WAV format if necessary.
+Choose only the necessary repair task(s) based upon the error messages that resulted from a prior Integrity Check task since subjecting the file to a repair option which is not fitting of the problem may irreparably damage the file.

-Repairing WAVE Extensible format files (0xfffe) will result in a broken file that cannot be decoded if a non-canonical header is detected and therefore the canonical header check is automatically disabled for this format.
+Repairing WAVE Extensible format files (0xfffe) with non-canonical headers will result in a broken file that cannot be decoded, therefore the canonical header check is automatically disabled for this format.
 This issue is resolved if the file is transcoded to the FLAC format.

 Though not used by Muzik Faktry, you may find the wavfix tool helpful for repairing issues with WAV files if you don't intend to encode them to FLAC or if FLAC encoding fails (see: https://github.com/agfline/wavfix).